-The Group is required to maintain debt service reserves for the Series 04-1, 04-4, 07-1, 08-1 and 08-2 bonds equal to not less than six months forecasted debt service, to be increased under certain conditions.
-Further debt service reserves are required to be maintained for the 12 year loans and the 2.95% loan equal to not less than six months forecasted debt service, to be increased under certain conditions
+The Group is required to maintain debt service reserves for the Series 04-1, 04-4, 07-1, 08-1 and 13-1 bonds equal to not less than six months forecast debt service, to be increased under certain conditions.
+Further debt service reserves are required to be maintained for the 12 year loans and the 2.95% loan equal to not less than six months forecast debt service, to be increased under certain conditions.

-As at March 31, 2013, debt service reserves of \$35.6 million were held in short-term investments and have been classified as restricted short-term investments on the balance sheet (March 31, 2012: \$35.7 million).
+As a result of their redemption on July 24, 2013, the Group is no longer required to maintain a debt service reserve for the Series 08-2 bonds.
+As at March 31, 2014, debt service reserves of \$35.8 million were held in short-term investments and have been classified as restricted short-term investments on the balance sheet (March 31, 2013: \$35.6 million).